 - 1986.
 Facilitating experiential learning: Observations and reflections.
 New directions for adult and continuing education, 1986(30), 99-107.

 - 1985.
 Learning-style inventory: Self-scoring inventory and interpretation booklet.
 TRG Hay/McBer.

 - 1984.
 Experiential learning: Experience as the source of learning and development.
-New Jersey: Prentice-Hall.
+Prentice-Hall.

 - 1984.
 Career development, personal growth and experiential learning.
 D Kolb, IM Rubin and JM McIntyre Organosational psychology: Readings on human behaviour in organisations, New jersey Prentice Hall.